Huulivoide/rpiconf/README.md

 the code, so changing their values will lead to a change in out config object which holds the settings.

 TODO:
-0. Add the frambuffer size elements and code. [x]

-1. Design the oveclocking page elements.
+* Design the oveclocking page elements.

-2. Connect the elements into the code
+* Connect the elements into the code.

-3. Implement code to only allow global gpu freq/voltage or individual ones
+* Implement code to only allow global gpu freq/voltage or individual ones.

-4. Implement code to parse '0' value options and exclude them from the

-   saved generated config.

-5. Implement the actual config file generating logick and file saving.
+* Implement file saving to a custom file.
+* Implement the filesaving dialogs.

-6. Try to preload the existing values into their places.
+* Try to preload the existing values into their places.

-7. Add gettext support and trnalsate into Finnish.
-Also optimize layout

-   to better fit translated strings
+* Add gettext support and trnalsate into Finnish.
+Also optimize layout to better fit translated strings.

+###CONTRIBUTOR:
-CONTRUBUTOR: If you wan to contribute code to this project, please try to avoid super optoimized and expert code (if such exist) I want to keep this simple so even beginners can easily get a hang of what is going on, it is for the RPi after all.
+If you wan to contribute code to this project, please try to
+avoid super optoimized and expert code (if such exist) I want to keep this
+simple so even beginners can easily get a hang of what is going on, it is
+for the RPi after all.

+###License
-This piece of software is given to you under the following license Copyright (c) 2012, Jaara Jesse Juhani
+This piece of software is given to you under the following license
+Copyright (c) 2012, Jaara Jesse Juhani
 All rights reserved.